David Onley: Early life

 David Charles Onley was born in Midland, Ontario, on June 12, 1950.
 Beginning at the age of three, he battled with polio, resulting in partial paralysis.
 In order to facilitate medical treatment, the family moved to Scarborough (now part of Toronto), settling on Orchard Park Drive in the neighbourhood of West Hill.
 As a result of extensive physical therapy, he regained the use of his hands and arms, and partial use of his legs.
 Onley was able to get around using leg braces, canes, crutches, and his electric scooter.
 He was able to drive a car using hand controls.

-He was educated at the University of Toronto Scarborough, served as student council president, and graduated in 1975 with an honours Bachelor of Arts degree and specialist certificate in political science.
+He was educated at the Scarborough campus of the University of Toronto, served as student council president, and graduated in 1975 with an honours Bachelor of Arts degree and specialist certificate in political science.
 He then attended the University of Windsor Law School from 1976 to 1977, but did not complete the degree.